The Tourism Federation of Wisconsin (TFW)

 DID YOU KNOW?

-• Studies show that tourism generates $18.8 billion in economic impact in Wisconsin, more than 184,000 jobs and $2 billion dollars in annual tax revenue.
-In 2012, 97 million visitors to Wisconsin spent $10.4 billion, 5% more than in 2012.
-Our year-round industry is growing, and helping to jump start Wisconsin’s economy.
+• Studies show that tourism generates $19 billion in economic impact in Wisconsin, more than 190,000 jobs and $1.5 billion dollars in annual state and local tax revenue.
+In 2015, visitors to Wisconsin spent $12 billion, 4% more than in 2014.
+Our year-round industry continues to grow, and is helping to improve Wisconsin’s economy.
 As our state looks to increase revenues and create jobs and, the tourism and hospitality industry is making a significant contribution.

 • Tourism provides Wisconsin with a year-round economic boost.
 From fishing, hiking and sporting tournaments in the spring, to boating, camping, festivals and conventions in the summer and fall, and snowmobiling and skiing in the winter, tourism brings important economic activity to Wisconsin 365 days a year.
 Tourism touches every corner of our state in a positive way and creates a multi-billion dollar economic punch.

 • If Wisconsin is looking for a growth industry, tourism is it.
 The tourism industry doesn’t require massive government intervention or huge infrastructure projects; it only requires a solid commitment to making Wisconsin shine as a true star amid the Midwestern Snow Belt.
 There will also never be a threat to export tourism jobs because you can’t move the mighty Mississippi River out of Wisconsin, and the Dells will always be in Wisconsin Dells.
 Wisconsin tourism is homegrown and based on our abundant natural resources.
 People like the way we welcome them to visit our state and enjoy our hospitality.